djrollins/djrollins.github.io/_drafts/2016-09-30-sdl-on-windows.md

 ---
 layout: post
 title:  "How SDL2 does its initialisation magic on Windows"
+description: "Taking a look at the tricks the SDL library uses to reduce the cross-platform development burden before our application is even executed"
 comments: true
 tags: [c, sdl2, systems-programming, windows]
 ---